xmed-lab/NuInstruct/README.md

 }
 ```
 You can download the images from [nuScenes](https://www.nuscenes.org/)

+You can also download the annotations from [Google Driver](https://drive.google.com/file/d/1ybwvgnPFRVwmEAJudWwnGQ8wLitzQ82O/view?usp=sharing)
 ## BibTeX
 If you find our work useful in your research, please consider citing our paper:
 ```